Best Trade School Programs in Virginia

 Most dental hygienists hold an associate degree.
 During an associate program, students complete coursework in anatomy, periodontics, and oral hygiene.
 Students also complete clinical training to build patient care skills.
 After completing the degree, dental hygienists must apply for a state license.
 After completing the degree, dental hygienists must apply for a state license to practice.

 The Virginia Board of Dentistry licenses dental hygienists in Virginia.
-As of 2019, dental hygienists earned an annual median salary of $76,220, with much faster-than-average projected job growth between 2019 and 2029.
+As of May 2023, dental hygienists earned an annual median salary of $87,530, while the BLS projects that jobs for them will grow 9% between 2023-2033, which is much faster than average.

 Mechanics, also known as automotive service technicians, inspect and repair cars and trucks.
 They identify problems using diagnostic equipment.
 They also repair and replace parts and perform maintenance on vehicles.
 They must explain repairs to clients as well.